Automatically backup Word documents

 In addition the backup copies have the month and date of the backup appended to the beginnings of the filenames.

-This method could be used to copy to a floppy drive, however Word documents can have a file size of many megabytes and the space available on a floppy drive is strictly limited.
+Note: This method could be used to copy to a floppy disc, however Word documents can have a file size of many megabytes and the space available on a floppy drive is strictly limited and scopying to removable media is a frequent source of document corruption.

 If the disc is available but will not accommodate the file, the filename will be created and the error routine will activate.
 This will delete the corrupt partial file, but will mean that any file with that name, that previously existed on the removable medium, will be lost.